ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 `Anbox <https://anbox.io>`_ is a minimal Android container and compatibility layer to run Android apps on GNU/Linux operating systems such as Ubuntu Touch.

 .. note::
-    "Computer" refers to another device you connect your Ubuntu Touch device to via USB.
+    "Computer" refers to another device you connect your Ubuntu Touch device to (via USB here).
     Your USB-attached computer must have ``adb`` and ``fastboot`` installed.

 .. note::